Analyzing Crown Proptech Acquisitions (NYSE:CPTK) & Latch (NASDAQ:LTCH)

 Latch (NASDAQ:LTCH – Get Rating) and Crown Proptech Acquisitions (NYSE:CPTK – Get Rating) are both small-cap auto/tires/trucks companies, but which is the superior stock?
-We will compare the two companies based on the strength of their risk, profitability, earnings, analyst recommendations, institutional ownership, dividends and valuation.
+We will compare the two businesses based on the strength of their analyst recommendations, institutional ownership, dividends, risk, valuation, profitability and earnings.

 Analyst Recommendations

-This is a summary of current recommendations and price targets for Latch and Crown Proptech Acquisitions, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Latch and Crown Proptech Acquisitions, as reported by MarketBeat.com.

 |Sell Ratings